First professional SLR with automatic exposure program

 For nowadays photography the Nikon F3 is still a nice camera.
 It can be used as a back-up camera and/or if old lenses has to be used.
 In 21 year several hundreds of thousands were produced so they are easy to find at camera fairs, and for reasonable prices.
 Be carefully at buying a second hand F3.
 Look if the leatherette has been removed: it will tell you that the electronics once has to be adjusted (on the front under the leatherette there are several pot meters for adjusting various electronic functions).
 Have a look into the battery compartment and under the mirror.

 Nikon Corporation produced a long list of accessories for all models.
-Backs, motor drives, viewfinders, cables and adapters to fit flashes, remote controls etc., etc. Later most interesting accessories will be listed here.
-Only those items, made by other manufacturers, known to the author will be listed.
+Backs, motor drives, viewfinders, cables and adapters to fit flashes, remote controls etc., etc. can be found in the relevant chapters of this website.